Art Cares

 The Art Cares Exhibition

-29 pieces are now in an exhibition called Art Carers in Bishop Auckland Art Gallery, 23 young people who have been cared for by Durham County Council make up 27 pieces of the exhibition.
-Click here to take a look at the 360 tour of the exhibition that was held at Bishop Auckland Town Hall from September to November.
+Click here to take a look at the 360 tour of the exhibition that was held at Bishop Auckland Town Hall.

-Read some of the amazing comments left in the visitor book
+You can read some of the amazing comments left in the visitor book here: